 Wall Street's vast public relations and advertising empire, known previously as America's free press, gladly backs them up, spreading lies about gold and scorning gold owners.

 The exceptions on Wall Street are the mega-players quoted as owning gold and believing in gold.
 We firmly believe some local stockbrokers are secretly gold and silver stackers, but could never say so.

 We uncovered one brokerage's secret to dealing with physical gold.
-When a valued client insisted on buying gold and silver bullion, the brokerage quietly introduced the client to – a bullion dealer!
+When a valued client insisted on buying gold (like gold bars) and silver bullion, the brokerage quietly introduced the client to – a bullion dealer!
 Doing so satisfied the client (who would otherwise have lost confidence in the firm), and it kept the brokerage a long arm's length from any heavily regulated discussions of gold.

 Individual investors we spoke to revealed a lot about investing confidence among the public.

 Most investors in securities are honest in admitting they don't know exactly what their stock market dollars bought.
 “My investments are in an IRA” is too often the reply.
 Stock investors rely heavily on their advisers, telling us they need to believe their advisers have extensive knowledge of securities, which clients admit they themselves don't have.
 They also express a need to believe their brokers have their best interests at heart, and many are satisfied.